Home » forgiveness

 Don’t Throw Your Marriage Away, Save It.

 I’ll be the first to admit I have a problem deciding when to throw something away and when to save it.
 The struggle I have is when I look at something thinking I might throw it away, I then think to myself, “maybe if I throw it away now I will one day in the future wish I still had it.”
-Because what I’m really trying to decide is, has this lost it’s usefulness to me, or does it still have some form of value to me?
+Because what I’m really trying to decide is, has this lost its usefulness to me, or does it still have some form of value to me?

 That’s the same problem I see a lot people have when it comes to their marriage.
 They are trying to decide if their marriage has lost its usefulness to them or not.
 If they determine that it no longer has the value that it once did, such as “makes me happy,” “fulfills me,” “completes me,” or “satisfies all my needs,” they are ready then to dispose of it.